 By the way, if you were to connect the marks you made at the bow and stern and paint a line on the boat’s hull you would have created what is called a “boot stripe”.
 The boot stripe is the line painted on many boats which separates the bottom which is underwater from the sides that are above the water.

-Yes, the length of the water line does effect the speed of some boats.
+Yes, the length of the water line does affect the speed of some boats.
 In particular displacement type boats.
 These are boats that have a large underwater profile such as sailboats and trawlers.
-Since these type of boats are not able to get up on top of the water and plane they are pushing a tremendous amount of water.
+Since these types of boats are not able to get up on top of the water and plane they are pushing a tremendous amount of water.

 If you were to watch a displacement vessel move through the water you would notice that they create both a bow wave and a stern wave as they push through the water .
+The vessel’s bow wave wavelength increases as the boat’s speed increases.
 The faster the boat goes, the larger these two waves become until at some point they become a single wave.
 It is at this point that the boat has reached its “hull speed”.
 That means that this is as fast as it can go.
 It can’t go faster because it is caught in this wave.
 The longer the boat, the faster it can “theoretically” go because it takes longer for the bow and stern wave to become one wave.
-You can calculate the hull speed of a displacement vessel with the following formula.
+You can calculate the hull speeds or displacement speed of a displacement vessel with the following formula.

 For example, if your displacement sailboat was 36 feet long the hull speed would be calculated as follows: